deserializeme/Game-Projects/GameStateObserverChallenge/README.md

-switching to a delegate listening so we can have multiple objects/scripts/players subscribe
+- switching to a delegate listening so we can have multiple objects/scripts can subscribe as requested in the original directions

   example: